Wondering how to decorate for Christmas? Follow these simple ideas and tips for decking the halls this holiday season!

 How to Decorate for Christmas

-So, the first thing I like to tackle in my home is the front door and entry way.
+So, the first spaces I like to decorate in my home is the front door and entry way.
 If you have a nice Christmas wreath, then hang it up!
 You can either make a simple burlap wreath and spruce it up with faux greenery and berries, or buy one from the store, like I did last year.
 Here are some gorgeous handmade Christmas wreaths (click here).

 Next, you can set up your Christmas tree.
 Or trees. 🎄🎄🎄

-In the past I’ve set up 2 Christmas trees, one in the living room next to the mantel, and one in the dining room because it’s in the front window.
+In our old house I set up 2 Christmas trees, one in the living room next to the mantel, and one in the dining room because it’s in the front window.
 I like to be able to see a tree when I’m sitting watching TV or working from my recliner.
 And I like to see one when I drive up to the house.

 Decorating a tree can be as elaborate or as simple as you want.
 Growing up, we just put lights on the tree and handmade ornaments.
 We didn’t do any fancy garland, picks or ribbon.
 I personally add all kinds of other things to my trees and I love them!